-- (i) For moderate levels of $P{cow}^{\text{max}}$ , the two models may yield different saturation dependencies of three-phase capillary pressure.
-In the bundle of triangular tubes, two or even all three capillary pressures may depend strongly on two saturations in the same region of the saturation space, while the corresponding results from the bundle of cylindrical tubes often show that only one of the capillary pressures depend on more than one saturation in the same region. - (ii) The different saturation dependencies derived from the bundle of triangular tubes result from capillary entry pressures that are affected by hinging interfaces in the corners when contact angle hysteresis is assumed.
-In general, these entry pressures predict different bulk pore occupancies than the simple Young-Laplace equation which is valid for the cylindrical geometry. - (iii) The saturation dependencies derived from triangular tubes with $P{cow}^{\max}$ small, agree more with expected behavior for water-wet conditions, e.g., with $P{cgo}$ strongly dependent on $S_g$ , while for high $P{cow}^{\max}$ , the results agree more with expected behavior for oil-wet conditions, e.g., with $P{cgo}$ strongly dependent on $S_o$ .
-This is explained by a reduced area of water-wet surface when $P{cow}^{\max}$ is increased. - (iv) The level of $P{cgw}$ and $P{cow}$ is generally higher for the triangular tubes than for the cylindrical tubes during the gas and water injections. - (v) The saturation dependencies, capillary levels and bulk pore occupancies calculated from triangular tubes approach the corresponding results calculated from cylindrical tubes when the capillary level at the end of primary drainage is increased.
+- (i) For moderate levels of P{cow}^{max} , the two models may yield different saturation dependencies of threephase capillary pressure.
+In the bundle of triangular tubes, two or even all three capillary pressures may depend strongly on two saturations in the same region of the saturation space, while the corresponding results from the bundle of cylindrical tubes often show that only one of the capillary pressures depends on more than one saturation in the same region. - (ii) The different saturation dependencies derived from the bundle of triangular tubes result from capillary entry pressures that are affected by hinging interfaces in the corners when contact angle hysteresis is assumed.
+In general, these entry pressures predict different bulk pore occupancies than the simple Young-Laplace equation, which is valid for the cylindrical geometry. - (iii) The saturation dependencies derived from triangular tubes with P{cow}^{max} small, agree with expected behaviour for water-wet conditions, e.g., with P{cgo} strongly dependent on S_g (Bradford and Leij, 1995a,b, 1996), while for high P{cow}^{max} , the results agree with expected behaviour for oil-wet conditions, e.g., with P{cgo} strongly dependent on S_o (Bradford and Leij, 1995a,b, 1996).
+This is explained by a reduced area of water-wet surface when P{cow}^{max} is increased.
+Thus, triangular tubes induce a relationship between wettability and reversal point after primary drainage, which in turn leads to a relationship between P{cow}^{max} and the three-phase saturation dependencies.

+- (iv) The level of P{cgw} and P{cow} is generally higher for the triangular tubes than for the cylindrical tubes during the gas and water injections. - (v) The saturation dependencies, capillary levels and bulk pore occupancies calculated from triangular tubes approach the corresponding results calculated from cylindrical tubes when the capillary level at the end of primary drainage is increased.